WebChangeDetector/webchangedetector/README.txt

 == Description ==
 ## The #1 Visual Regression Test Tool For WordPress

-Check your website after **WP auto updates** to see if something broke with visual regression tests.
+Check your website visually after **WP auto updates** to see if something broke with visual regression tests.
 Or monitor your website visually in intervals and get notified about any change.
 With WebChange Detector you can find any difference on your website

 *   after installing updates,